Skip navigation

 Fukuyama congenital muscular dystrophy

-At least 18 mutations in the FKTN gene have been found to cause Fukuyama congenital muscular dystrophy, a condition that causes skeletal muscle weakness and brain and eye abnormalities.
-This form of congenital muscular dystrophy is seen almost exclusively in Japan.
+Several different variants (also called mutations) in the FKTN gene have been found to cause Fukuyama congenital muscular dystrophy, a condition that affects the development of the eyes, brain, and skeletal muscles.
+This form of congenital muscular dystrophy occurs primarily in people of Japanese ancestry.

-A shortage of fukutin prevents the normal glycosylation of α-dystroglycan.
-As a result, α-dystroglycan can no longer effectively anchor cells to the proteins and other molecules that surround them.
-Without functional α-dystroglycan to stabilize the muscle fibers, they become damaged as they repeatedly contract and relax with use.
+A shortage of fukutin impacts the normal glycosylation of alpha-dystroglycan.
+As a result, alpha-dystroglycan can no longer effectively anchor cells to the extracellular matrix.
+Without enough functional alpha-dystroglycan to stabilize the muscle fibers, the fibers become damaged as they repeatedly contract and relax with use.
 The damaged fibers weaken and die over time, which affects the development, structure, and function of skeletal muscles in people with Fukuyama congenital muscular dystrophy.

-Defective α-dystroglycan also affects the migration of neurons during the early development of the brain.
-Instead of stopping when they reach their intended destinations, some neurons migrate past the surface of the brain into the fluid-filled space that surrounds it.
-Researchers believe that this problem with neuronal migration causes a brain abnormality called cobblestone lissencephaly, in which the surface of the brain lacks the normal folds and grooves and instead appears bumpy and irregular.
-Less is known about the effects of FKTN mutations in other parts of the body.
+A decrease in the amount of functional alpha-dystroglycan also affects the migration of neurons during the early development of the brain.
+This causes a brain abnormality called cobblestone lissencephaly, in which the surface of the brain appears bumpy and irregular and lacks the normal folds and grooves.
+Less is known about the effects of FKTN gene variants in other parts of the body.

 More About This Health Condition